binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 - Country Tax Identifier Format (`tin_format`)
 - etc

-This can be useful on account creation forms, in which you need to ask your users to provide validated information about their identity base, depending on their country of residence.
+This can be useful to account creation forms, in which you need to ask your users to provide validated information about their identity base, depending on their country of residence.

 :::caution
 For address and tax ID validations, please use the provided 'tin_format' for the country.